ealva-com/ealvalog/README.md

   7. One design goal of eAlvaLog is to keep as much configuration code out of the framework as possible.
 Instead it is expected dependencies will be injected either by provided helper classes or client code.
 This area is still largely TBD, but separation of concerns keeps the logging code much more simple.
-  8. The underlying formatting code uses java.util.Formatter printf style formatting.
+  8. The underlying formatting code for the Android logger uses java.util.Formatter printf style formatting.
+This is also available in the Jul logger but requires a Handler of the type provided by this framework.
 We chose this for much greater flexibility in formatting and to remove client code we found in applications and libraries that formats information specifically for logging.
 The result is pushing formatting down into the framework, providing very flexible formatting options.
 The framework uses a thread local formatter/string builder combination to greatly reduce object creation.
 All formatting is done into a reused, per-thread, StringBuilder.